Robicus/gse-study/IDS and Traffic Analysis Domain/Analyze Traffic/analyze_traffic.md

 ### Profiling a pcap

-Wireshark's "Statistics" menu items serve as a great starting point when jumping into a pcap.
+Wireshark's "Statistics" menu items serve as a great starting point when jumping into a pcap...

 ```
 Statistics > Protocol Hierarchy